 Earn your RN to BSN completely online.

+For qualifying students from Indiana and Ohio, the cost of the program will be reduced to $8,000 from approximately $15,000, a 47% savings for students.
 As a nurse, you know it takes skills and determination to move your career in health care forward.
 Harrison College’s RN to BSN nursing program can help you achieve your professional goals.

 Even in our distance learning nursing program, you’ll receive the personal support you need.
 All of our online classes have specialized mentorship from MSN-prepared instructors.